kv101/epicentr/README.md

 2) Evacuation

 **Disaster Remedy Feature** : After the advent of the disaster, remedial measures can be greatly helped with this feature.
 Some of its characteristics are: <bf/>
-1) Rescue operations : Worstly hit areas can be recognized via social media data mining and equitable distribution of rescue operations can be conducted
+1) Rescue operations : Worstly hit areas can be recognized via social media data mining and equitable distribution of resources for rescue operations can be undertaken
-2)
+2) Disruption in Transport Infrastructure : The authorities would be better equipped with diverting traffic and rescheduling public transportation.
+Live transport data can directly be taken from Live Maps and integrated into our product.
+3) Current State: Akin to the 'marking as safe' feature in Facebook, this app would have a feature which lets you feed in your current level of safety after the disaster struck and would let your well-wishers and rescue missions know your condition and location for swift action